MikkelGaming/MikkelGaming/README.md

 - 👋 Hi, I’m @MikkelGaming.
-- 👀 I’m interested in GmodLua/Gmod, C# and Game Development.
+- 👀 I’m interested in C#, GmodLua/Gmod and Game Development.
+- 🏫 I'm currently studying Computer Science in Denmark.
-- 🌱 I’m currently trying to get into a professional Programming/Computer Science job.
+- 🥅 I’m currently trying/looking to get into a part time Programming/Computer Science job.
-- 📫 You can reach me via Discord: MrSmileyDK#6460
+- 📫 You can reach me via Discord: MrSmileyDK#6460, Let me know you came from my Github.

 <!---
 MikkelGaming/MikkelGaming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.